thelightdesigner/ScuffedWalls/Functions.md

  - path: string
  - fullpath string
- - hasAnimation: bool, tells the model parser to read animation
+ - hasAnimation: bool, tells the model parser to read animation. doesnt work with normal yet.
  - duration: float
  - spreadspawntime: float
+ - Normal: bool, makes the walls jump in and fly out as normal. essentially 1.0 model to wall when set to true. default: false
  - generic custom data

 # ImageToWall